top of page

 The tower was constructed as a watchtower along a canal close to the river Guadalquivir.
 Now, there is a Naval Museum on the first floor of the tower.
 The exhibits are nicely displayed with interesting information.
 You can also climb up the 200-odd wooden steps to reach the top of the tower to get beautiful vistas of the city.

-My Tip -
+My Tip

 If you've seen the city views from the top of the Parasol or La Giralda, then skip this one.
-I always reiterate the point that while travelling one needs to conserve one's energy, especially in a place as hot as Seville.
+I always reiterate the point that while travelling, one needs to conserve one's energy, especially in a place as hot as Seville.

-Iglesia del Salvador, the Savior Church
+Iglesia del Salvador, the Saviour Church

 This beautiful Roman Catholic church with its baroque architecture is surely worth a visit.
 It's painted bright pink on the outside, so you cannot miss it.